contentful/slash-developers/docs/php/tutorials/getting-started-with-contentful-and-laravel.md

 ---
 page: :docsGettingStartedLaravel
 ---
-This tutorial will show you how to setup the Content Delivery API in your Laravel application and how to access you content inside the framework.
+This tutorial will show you how to setup the Content Delivery API in your Laravel application and how to access your content inside the framework.

 {: .note}